aspraveen/aspraveen/README.md

-- Since the year 2000 (the dot-com era), I have worked on many web and e-commerce projects.
-My primary technological stack includes Python, PHP, MySQL, Oracle, and PostgreSQL.
-I am a big fan of Laravel since I started working with it.
-I have also worked with ASP.NET C# and SQL Server for a few clients.
+- Since the turn of the millennium, during the dot-com era, I have been actively involved in numerous web and e-commerce projects.
+My core technology stack comprises Python, PHP, MySQL, Oracle, and PostgreSQL.
+I developed a strong affinity for Laravel since my initial engagement with the framework.
+Furthermore, I've gained experience in utilizing ASP.NET C# and SQL Server for select projects.
-- Currently, my main focus is helping companies and enterprises develop, implement, and manage their cloud architecture.
 - 📫 visit me on https://pixeldigit.com

 <!---